 This is probably the coolest of all the steps since it is among Tunedly's favorite features.
-As a Tunedly Unlimited subscriber, you get to record unlimited demos at no extra cost.
+As a Tunedly member, you get to record demos at no extra cost.
 I'm sure that's something you can't get anywhere else on the web or in a physical studio.
 Serious songwriters have to write an insane amount of songs as you hopefully already know.
 You might not hit the right notes until you have 100 songs or more completed.
 With Tunedly Unlimited, you can write plenty of songs and then get demos done without having to spend your life savings.
 Remember, it's included in your plan, anyway.

 5. Record your song professionally

 By now, you should have about 3-5 demos recorded.
 The next thing you need to do is take a good listen to each of them, re-read the lyrics, possibly get them critiqued (see step 3 above) to get some valuable feedback.
 When you're done, pick the best song from your demos and get it recorded professionally.
 As a Tunedly Unlimited subscriber, you have access to some of the most sought-after session musicians in the U.S. and beyond, at comparatively low costs, so there is no reason for you to not record your best song(s) at a professional level.
 Keep in mind, you don't necessarily want to record all of your demos professionally.
 Only pick the best ones which should be no more than 1-2 for every 5 demos you create in step 4.